nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    el7% ipa-server-install --uninstall
    el7% init 0

 The above is in the case of a single master installation.
-Let's say you have two Enterprise Linux 7 replicas instead.
-One approach is to install a Enterprise Linux 8 system, add it in as needed, reinstall the old Enterprise Linux 7 system to Enterprise Linux 8, and add it back.
-Another way is to install two new Enterprise Linux 8's, add them in as needed, and power off the Enterprise Linux 7's.
-Below is an example set of steps.
+Let's say you have two old Enterprise Linux replicas instead.
+There are two approaches you can take:

+* Install a new Enterprise Linux system, add it, reinstall old system to the new version, add it back.
+* Install two new Enterprise Linux systems, add them as needed, power off old systems.

+Below is an example, with `X` being the old version, and `Y` being the new.

-* Enterprise Linux 8 system is installed and enrolled as a client
+* Enterprise Linux Y system is installed and enrolled as a client
-* Enterprise Linux 8 system is added as a replica
+* Enterprise Linux Y system is added as a replica
-* Change CRL to Enterprise Linux 8 system and adjust settings on Enterprise Linux 7 CA master and new Enterprise Linux 8 replica for pki-tomcatd and httpd
+* Change CRL to Enterprise Linux Y system and adjust settings on Enterprise Linux X CA master and new Enterprise Linux Y replica for pki-tomcatd and httpd
 * Test user is created to ensure DNA range is adjusted
 * Verify DNA range
-* Stop first Enterprise Linux 7 IPA services, remove replica, uninstall, power off.
+* Stop first Enterprise Linux X IPA services, remove replica, uninstall, power off.
-* Second Enterprise Linux 8 system is installed and enrolled as a client
+* Second Enterprise Linux Y system is installed and enrolled as a client
-* Second Enterprise Linux 8 system is added as a replica
+* Second Enterprise Linux Y system is added as a replica
 * Test user is created again to ensure DNA range is adjusted
 * Verify DNA range
-* Stop second Enterprise Linux 7 IPA services, remove replica, uninstall, power off.
+* Stop second Enterprise Linux X IPA services, remove replica, uninstall, power off.

 Active Directory Trust
 ----------------------